sismo-core/sismo-badges/README.md

 -  `_verifyRequest(request, proofData)`: You must implement the user request verification against the proof provided by the user
 -  `buildAttestations(request, proofData)`: You must build the attestations that will be recorded from a verified user request

-There are other optional hook functions that can be implemented:
+Other optional hook functions that can be implemented:

 - `_beforeRecordAttestations(request, proofData)`
 - `_afterRecordAttestations(request, proofData)`